 College of Medicine Admission Requirements

-To be eligible for admission to the CMU College of Medicine, applicants will be required to:
+To be eligible for admission to the CMU College of Medicine, applicants must:

-- Applicants must be U.S. citizens, Canadian citizens or permanent residents of the United States or Canada
+- Be a U.S. citizen, Canadian citizen, or permanent resident of the United States or Canada.

 - Complete the American Medical College Application Service (AMCAS) application